happydpc/ember/notes.md

 i can just have the application register itself as an observer to the context by accessing it on the render system.
 I also might actually start using Github or check out Trello because there's a couple more things that need fixing.

+## 4/28/21

+So the context and event loop and observer pattern has been giving me significant trouble.
+I see that is what I've been working on for almost two weeks now based on this file.
+Basically, I wanted the main application to hold a window class that held a context, and the context would hold the event loop, which would then notify the main application via weak reference on each update so that  the application could then update each of the subsystems.
+I have come to learn that involves cyclical references, albeit some of those might be reference counted or have other interior mutablity traits.
+This is because the application holds the window, which holds the context, which holds the application. that is apparently not recommended in rust.
+Beyond that, the other issue is that the event loop run function consumes the loop and its containing context in a closure.
+I cannot transfer ownership of the event loop from the window to the context because the window is at most a mutable reference. since it is owned by the main application class it does not own itself, so I cannot transfer ownership of its fields.
+However, there is the workaround of the standard library take function, which would work (i think), but the event loop does not implement the default trait.
+I'm realizing now I might be able to just implement the default trait for the event loop function, but the simplest approach seems to just be to move some or all of the context into the main application.
+If I move the context to the application and store the event loop on the application, I should be able to move it to the context in a run function and then from there just call a self.update() or something similar on the application.
+This does, however, make me wonder about the functionality of the render system because as of now, it won't do anything.
+For now i'll keep the code because I simply cannot imagine a game engine without a render system, so i'm sure i'll need it eventually. also it's possible I refactor later into the render system anyways.

+well I guess I'll just go fuck myself because I just fixed the whole context event loop consumption thing right after I typed that.
+Literally clicked out of this file to the window file and fixed it. just used mem::replace() instead. however, the observer system is still broken, so there's that.